 You ask for their opinion, keep them posted, thank them, and let them know that they’re part of the team.
 Of course, this should be done consistently and in a personal manner as opposed to sending a general email before fundraising for a cause.

 Text message marketing makes it easy for nonprofits to hold large-scale personalized conversations with donors.
 The main advantage being: people are less likely to ignore texts as compared to other forms of outreach thereby giving your nonprofit higher visibility.

-In this article, I will take you through a few ways in which you can use mass text messaging to improve communications and keep supporters invested in your nonprofit.
+In this article, I will take you through a few ways in which you can use mass texting to improve communications and keep supporters invested in your nonprofit.

 Grow Your Supporter List